dimjimitris/llm_gm_thesis/README.md

 # Probing LLM Counterfactual Reasoning in Game Theory

-This repository contains the codebase for the diploma thesis *"Probing LLM Counterfactual Reasoning in Game Theory"* of the author; the full pdf of said thesis can be found in the `docs` directory along with a 20 min PowerPoint presentation.
+This repository contains the codebase for the diploma thesis *"Probing LLM Counterfactual Reasoning in Game Theory"* of the author; the full pdf (Language: English, but there is a Greek intro) of said thesis can be found in the `docs` directory along with a 20 min PowerPoint presentation.
 That work takes a deeper look into reasoning abilities of Large Language Models in Games; discussing their emergency and techniques to trigger them.
 It establishes performance metrics for agents in Games.

 ## Author
 Dimitrios Georgousis, Electrical and Computer Engineer at NTUA (MEng)